eag1ex/excel-fuel-server/readme.md

 #### Developer Notes

 - Wasn't entirely sure of logic for products/points (ExcelProductPoint[]) and how they should behave so implemented my own take on it:)
 - I have included my last production build at /dist _(for heroku production only deployment)_
+- Dont run http://localhost:5000/api/ and http://localhost:5000/app/ in the same browser, angular manifest and ngsw-worker hijacks requests

 #### TESTS

 - No tests available for this projects, except for 1 test to deploy to heroku